 Mr. Smith counsels food industry and agricultural sector clients with respect to regulatory programs administered by the U.S. Food and Drug Administration and the U.S. Department of Agriculture (USDA).
 These projects concern matters ranging from food labeling standards to animal health issues and the disease eradication and compensation program of the USDA's Animal and Plant Health Inspection Service.
 His publications and public speaking in this area include the legal requirements and obligations of governmental and private sector entities related to public health emergencies, as well as business continuity planning strategies.

-Mr. Smith has been selected to the Connecticut Super Lawyers list in the area of Environmental Law from 2006 to 2012.
-He is listed in The Best Lawyers in America© as Hartford Lawyer of the Year in the area of Environmental Law for 2011 and has been listed in the area of Environmental Law since 2007.
+Mr. Smith has been selected to the Connecticut Super Lawyers list in the practice area of Environmental Law from 2006 to 2012.
+He is listed in The Best Lawyers in America© as Hartford Lawyer of the Year in the area of Environmental Law for 2011, and has been listed by that organization in the practice area of Environmental Law since 2007.